guardian/paparazzi/README.md

 ### How can I make full length screenshots?

 Use the `"screenshot": { "fullPage": true }` config param.
-THe height of your size list will be used as the minimum height in this case.
+The heights on your size list will be used as the minimum viewport height in this case.
-`